MITGameLab/OpenRelativity/README.txt

 Materials:

 	The materials that come provided with Open Relativity are built to work with the relativity shader.
 If you have an object that you want to create a new material for, you must make sure the material has the following properties.
 It must use the relativity shader, and if you want it to have IR or UV spectrum wavelengths on it, the IR/UV textures in the material must have a grayscale image.

+Controller Support:

+	OpenRelativity has two separate InputManager.asset files that should be switched out depending on your target platform.
+The standard one (that is already in the project) is designed to work on Windows with an Xbox 360 controller.
+The file labeled InputManager - OSXPS3 is built to use a PS3 controller on OSX platforms.
+Simply rename the file "InputManager.asset" and replace the existing InputManager.asset file in the Project Settings folder to change which configuration you use.

+	The controls are as follows:
+	Movement: left analog stick
+	Camera Movement: right analog stick
+	Invert Camera Y Axis: Y/Triangle button
+	Toggle Color Effects: B/Circle Button
+	Pause/Unpause Game: Start Button
+	Change C: Left/Right D-Pad keys